cea-hpc/phobos/doc/design/scsi_error_management.md

 again.
 This can be very problematic especially regarding the tape, as all data cannot be retrieved if marked as failed in the DSS.

-To rectify this behaviour, we propose a better mangement of the SCSI errors, in order to more easily target actually failed resources, while also handling general failures of the library better.
+To rectify this behaviour, we propose a better management of the SCSI errors, in order to more easily target actually failed resources, while also handling general failures of the library better.